-OIMT NEWS RELEASE: October Is Cyber Security Awareness MonthPosted on Sep 30, 2015 in Latest News, Newsroom, Press Releases
+OIMT NEWS RELEASE: October Is Cyber Security Awareness MonthPosted on Sep 30, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Recognizing the State of Hawaii’s vital role in identifying, protecting and responding to cyber threats, Gov. David Y. Ige has proclaimed October “Cyber Security Awareness Month” in Hawaii.

 Hawaii’s observance coincides with National Cyber Security Awareness Month, recognized by President Barack Obama and various public and private sector agencies to encourage all citizens to learn about cyber security and put that knowledge into practice in their homes, schools, workplaces and businesses.
 To raise public awareness nationwide, the annual Stop.Think.Connect. campaign empowers the American public to take security precautions, understand the consequences of online actions and behaviors, and enjoy the benefits of the Internet.